koryphaee/Extensions.Fluxor/Docs/README.md

 ## Reducible actions

-In Fluxor you have actions and reducers and most of the time they have a 1:1 relationship.
+In Fluxor actions and reducers have a 1:1 relationship most of the time.
-While actions are state-agnostic by themself, a reducer effectively couples an action to a specific state.
+While actions are state-agnostic by themselves, a reducer effectively couples an action to a specific state.
 Only the reducer knows how it should use the properties of the action to alter the state.
 Flxuor.Extensions allows you to express this tight coupling by using `IReducibleAction<TState>`.